RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties

-The assertions of our program logic for existential executions say that, for any state meeting the precondition, there \textit{exists} an execution of the program ending in a set of states meeting the post-condition:
+\paragraph{Existential Hoare Logic} The assertions of our program logic for existential executions say that, for any state meeting the precondition, there \textit{exists} an execution of the program ending in a set of states meeting the post-condition:

-\autoref{fig:EHLRules} presents the proof rules of the existential logic.
-These rules are largely standard \textit{total} Hoare logic rules, augmented with a rule for calls to existentially specified functions.
-As a total logic, the \textsc{$\exists$While} rule needs to guarantee that at least one terminating path through a loop exists.
-To do so, it identifies a variant $a$ drawn from some set $A$, a measure relation $M \subseteq \mathit{State} \times A$, and a well-founded relation $R \subseteq A \times A$ which are used to augment the pre- and post-conditions of the loop body in order to ensure at least one execution of the loop body makes progress to a final state.
-In practice, our verifier uses natural numbers for $A$, equality for $M$, and the standard less than relation for $R$, but \textsc{$\exists$While} uses this more general formulation to account for the fact that existential function calls are effectively unbounded nondeterministic choices~\cite{Dijkstra1982}.
+These rules are largely standard \textit{total} Hoare logic rules\footnote{The full existential logic is presented in \apref{sec:FullExistentialRules}.}, augmented with a rule for calls to existentially specified functions:

-The \textsc{$\exists$Spec} handles calls to existentially specified functions.
-The precondition is quantified over instantiations $\overline{k}$ of the specification's choice variables.
+The precondition of this rule is quantified over instantiations $\overline{k}$ of the specification's choice variables.
 The first of the three conjuncts under this quantifier ensures that the statement is executed in a state satisfying the function's precondition.
 The next conjunct ensures that the function's post-condition is inhabited.
-The final conjunct requires that every possible return value satisfying the function's post-condition also satisfies the triple's post-condition. \begin{example} We can use the \textsc{$\exists$While} and \textsc{$\exists$Spec} to prove the existential assertion $\hletrip{k=0}{\while{k < 4}{\asgn{k}{k+1 \sqcup 0}}}{\top}$.
-This loop \emph{could} loop forever by choosing to add $0$ to $k$ at every iteration.
-Nevertheless, by using $M\; a\; \sigma \equiv a = 4-k$ and $R\;a\; a' \equiv a' < a$, and instantiating the choice variable with $k+1$ at each iteration, we can prove a terminating path through the program exists. \end{example}
+The final conjunct requires that every possible return value satisfying the function's post-condition also satisfies the triple's post-condition.